Quick Ways to develop listening skills

 Give Your Undivided Attention.

 Let’s take the example of a mother who is practicing the art of listening.
 She said to her friend on the phone, “Let me call you back soon because my daughter needs me now.”
-Here, this mother decided to give undivided attention to her daughter and possible full care to her friend later.
+Here, this mother decided to give her daughter undivided attention and possibly full care to her friend later.

 Have you ever noticed your thought somewhere while listening to a lecture speech or your child, spouse, or friend?